QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/security-policy.md

 - **Acknowledgment**: we aim to confirm receipt of your report within a few business days.
 - **Assessment**: we will evaluate the report and let you know whether the issue is accepted as a vulnerability.
-- **Resolution**: confirmed vulnerabilities are prioritized based on severity and complexity.
+- **Resolution**: confirmed vulnerabilities are prioritised based on severity and complexity.
 Critical issues may be patched ahead of the next scheduled release.

 We will coordinate with you before any public disclosure and are happy to credit reporters in release notes (unless you prefer to remain anonymous).

+## Safe Harbour

+We will not pursue legal action against good-faith security research conducted under this policy.

+Research is conducted in good faith when it stays within the scope described in this policy, avoids privacy violations, data destruction, and degradation of services for others, does not exploit a finding beyond what is necessary to demonstrate it, and follows the coordinated disclosure process described below.

+Good-faith security research conducted under this policy is authorised notwithstanding any reverse-engineering restriction in the applicable License Agreement or Community License.

 ## Supported Versions